-Artificial Disc Replacement: Overview, Advantages, & Eligibility Criteria
+Artificial Disc Replacement: Overview, Advantages, & Eligibility

-Artificial disc replacements can be engineered differently, but the most commonly used model is made of a plastic-like material called a biopolymer.
+Biomedical engineers have designed many different versions of the artificial disc.
+However, the most commonly used model is made of a plastic-like material called a biopolymer.
 This particular material mimics the rubbery texture of your body’s intervertebral discs.
 The biopolymer is sandwiched between two metal plates that allow for stable attachment to adjacent vertebrae.